robertsilen/mysql/Readme.md

 ## Introduction

-This is a node.js driver for mysql.
+This is a node.js driver for [MySQL](https://www.mysql.com/) and other compatible servers including [MariaDB](https://www.mariadb.org).
 It is written in JavaScript, does not require compiling, and is 100% MIT licensed.

 Here is an example on how to use it: